Sexual Assault Services Program

 According to 2010 data from the National Intimate Partner and Sexual Violence Survey (CDC, December 2011):

-• 1.3 million women were raped in the United States in the last 12 months.
+• 1.3 million women were raped in the United States in the last 12 months; and

 • 1 in 5 men have experienced a form of sexual violence other than rape in their lifetime.

 Current funding levels are inadequate.
-At FY 2013 levels, the entire state of Maryland receives less than $300,000 in SASP formula grant funds and Virginia receives only $325,000.
+At FY 2014 levels, the entire state of Alabama received $319,000 in SASP formula grant funds while Texas, with the second largest grant award, received $580,000 for the whole state.

 Rape crisis centers struggle.
-The nation’s 1,315 sexual assault programs often lack the resources to meet victims’ most basic needs and federal, state and local funding cuts have hit them hard.
-According to a 2013 survey by NAESV:
+The nation’s 1,315 sexual assault programs often lack the resources to meet victims’ most basic needs.
+Attention to campus and military sexual assault as well as high profile cases has meant more victims have come forward needing recovery services.
+According to a 2015 survey by NAESV:

-• Over 1/3 of rape crisis centers have a waiting list for services with victims waiting most often for counseling services and support groups.
+• Almost one-half of rape crisis centers have a waiting list for counseling services.

 HAVE ADDITIONAL QUESTIONS?